 Because my dad was at Primrose, I didn’t feel the need to visit him during Spring Break as I normally would have: to check on him, to give Kay a break, to take care of the property.
 I’d rented my dad’s house to a friend of Mercedes who needed a place to stay, and she looked after the property.
 Linda and I spent Spring Break in Boston so I could do research at Harvard.
 My phone actually rang when I was in the bowels of Widener library.
 A plumber was calling me about a sink repair in my dad’s kitchen.
 I’d originally gotten a cell phone (my first) because I wanted to be available for my dad.
 I should clarify: not necessarily to speak to him, but to arrange matters for him.
 In case of a medical emergency, for example.
 Or if a plumber needed to know what kind of garbage disposal to install.
 That was how I had understood my need to be available for my dad.

 The plumber’s call was a reminder that my life had changed.
 I carried my dad with me everywhere I went.
 I’d also chosen to be in Boston over Spring Break rather than with my dad because I knew I’d be going back to California for the entire summer.
 And possibly longer.
 I’d requested a leave of absence from work for the fall semester so I could be on site to get my dad’s house ready to sell.
 I didn’t know how long that process would take.
 I didn’t want to have to leave for Missouri and start teaching my classes with the work unfinished back in California.
-So I’d asked to take a semester off.

 I ended up spending four months living in my dad’s house, two of them on my own after Linda and Ryan left for Missouri in early August to start school.
 This was the strange period of our inverse relationship, my dad and I: the more he lost from his life—his house, his property, his worldly goods, his memories, even his wife Maya—the more connection I found with him.
-It wasn’t that my connection required those losses, more simply a matter of circumstances.
-I spent time with him as I had during my sabbatical, but actually living in his house, working land that he’d worked, waking to the rhythms of his days placed me inside his skin as never before.
+It wasn’t that my connection required these losses, but actually living in his house, working land that he’d worked, waking to the rhythms of his days placed me inside his skin as never before.
 The longer I moved in his space, clearing what he’d spent the last two decades of his life building, the more I discovered my dad in me.

 *